Frequently Asked Questions

 What costs are involved with membership in the Spirit of Gold Marching Band?

-Members pay a $55 band fee which covers uniform cleaning, t-shirt, band banquet, and some social events.
+Members pay a nominal fee which covers uniform cleaning, t-shirt, band banquet, and some social events.
 Additional items for purchase include extra gloves ($5), black marching band shoes ($35), and maintenance of your personal instrument.
 All other uniform items and travel costs (hotel stay, meals, etc.) are provided free to all members.

 I really enjoyed attending competitions in high school.
 How many contests does the Spirit of Gold Marching Band attend?